 Is ASC 606 Part of GAAP?

 If your company uses GAAP accounting, ASC 606 could drastically alter your accounting practices and financial situation.
 The new standard’s primary impact is on revenue recognition, how an organization determines when it makes money.

 A company based on a cash accounting system will earn revenue when it receives cash, not before or after.
 Under GAAP, a company doesn’t necessarily recognize revenue when cash changes hands.
 Instead, the company records revenue when the transaction occurs.
 A GAAP-compliant entity will treat a sale as a sale regardless of when it receives the money.

 ASC 606 creates a framework within GAAP for recognizing revenue from customer contracts.

 The aim is to standardize and streamline the accounting of contract-based transactions, which, before ASC 606, was a variable process.
 It differed from organization to organization, industry to industry.
 As a result, it could be difficult to get a sense of a company’s revenue from contracts or to compare one company’s transactions to another’s.

 To comply with ASC 606, an organization must follow five steps:

 1. Identify the contract with a customer.
-First things first—is there an agreement in place?

 4. Allocate the transaction price to the separate performance obligations.
-Figure out what portion of the transaction each contractual detail is worth.

 - multiple contracts